 Tablet PCs, smartphones, desktops, and laptops – oh my!
 Mobile devices are becoming more popular than ever, and with each passing year, they are used more frequently than desktop and laptop PCs to browse the internet.

 But, did you know that each device has its own quirks about web design?
 You can’t design a single website, and then expect it to display properly and work fully across all of these devices.

-Oh wait, you can, and the solution is called “responsive web design.”
+Oh wait, you can!
+And the solution is called “responsive web design.”
 Very basically, the term refers to designing a website that responds to the device accessing it, providing the most appropriate design.
 However, there are some pros and cons to responsive website design that you should be aware of before making the switch.

 Responsive web design has a number of advantages including:

-- Designing 1 website instead of 3 – Let’s start with the most obvious benefit.
-Before responsive web design, companies would design a separate version for each major device type PCs, smartphones, and tablet PCs.
+- Designing 1 website instead of 3: Let’s start with the most obvious benefit.
+Before responsive web design, companies would design a separate version for each desktop, smartphone, and tablet’s screen size.
 Now, you just develop one site, saving time, money, and complexity.

-- Only managing one site’s content – You don’t have to manage the content of 3 separate websites.
-Now, you manage the content of just 1.
-This makes life easier for you, and also simplifies things from an SEO perspective.
+- Only managing one site’s content: You don’t have to manage the content of three separate websites.
+Now, you manage the content of just one.
+This makes life easier for you and also simplifies things from an SEO perspective.

-- Download times on mobile devices can be long – Mobile bandwidth still doesn’t download at the speed of wired bandwidth.
-Because the coding required to design a standard website is very complex and is really optimized for wired connections, it can take a long time to download at slower mobile speeds.
+- Long download times on mobile devices: Mobile bandwidth still doesn’t download at the speed of wired bandwidth.
+Because the coding required to design a standard website is very complex and is really optimized for wired connections, it can take a long time to download a web page at slower mobile speeds.

 Should You Use Responsive Web Design?

 Given this information, should you do it?
 The answer is: in most cases, yes.
 Like most technology, responsive design is moving forward, and even though cons exist, the negatives they have are quickly being addressed.
 If you are considering a new website design, ask your designer what he or she thinks about creating a responsive design for your business.